The sanctification of the saints is what distinguishes and sets them apart from those who indulge and revel in the ways of the world.

 When we reject what the Scriptures actually say because we take them out of context and seek to establish a worldview that is not in accord with the promises and power of God to deliver, then we are going to seek theology that provides a doctrine of Positional Sanctification.

-If instead of actually experiencing God at work in our lives, we want to read about Him, justify what we do, and not develop a relationship with Lord Jesus Christ, so that we might be perfected by Him through the power of the Holy Spirit, then the idea of positional sanctification does this.
+If, instead of actually experiencing God at work in our lives, we want to read about Him, justify what we do, and not develop a relationship with Lord Jesus Christ, so that we might be perfected by Him through the power of the Holy Spirit, then the idea of positional sanctification does this.
 It places all our promises and the power of God in Heaven, out of our reach and impossible to attain in this age.
 Instead of receiving what God has for us as promised, the idea is for us to continue living in the flesh with a wicked heart and deny the power of Lord Jesus Christ in our lives.
-If this is you, I am sorry, you are missing what God has for you.
+If this is you, I am sorry—you are missing what God has for you.

 Progressive Sanctification

 Not all Christians accept the "positional sanctification" view of life in Christ.
 Those who actually encounter Lord Jesus Christ know that there is a transformation taking place within.
-They understand that they are a new creation (1 Corinthians 5:17); not because they read this in the Bible, but because they are involved in a relationship with the Heavenly Father via Lord Jesus Christ, having received the Holy Spirit.
-Inside they are motivated to focus on what God wants for them.
+They understand that they are a new creation (2 Corinthians 5:17); not because they read this in the Bible, but because they are involved in a relationship with the Heavenly Father via Lord Jesus Christ, having received the Holy Spirit.
+Inside, they are motivated to focus on what God wants for them.
 Their desire is to understand the will of God for their lives.
 Communion with God becomes very important to them.
 Every day they are in communion with God in prayer.
-Theologians of this ilk, find themselves seeing life as a journey towards experiencing more sanctification as they grow in the experiential knowledge of Lord Jesus Christ.
+Theologians of this ilk find themselves seeing life as a journey toward experiencing more sanctification as they grow in the experiential knowledge of Lord Jesus Christ.
 Hence, the term "progressive sanctification" is used.

-Anger comes from pride and self-righteousness most of time.
-Righteous anger can be expressed without sin; for it confronts the issue of injustice.
+Anger comes from pride and self-righteousness most of the time.
+Righteous anger can be expressed without sin, for it confronts the issue of injustice.
 Anger from frustration is another matter.
 This comes from personal issues that haven't been resolved during the maturation phase of psychological development beginning when one is a child.

 There may be some other issues, but mostly the greatest difficulty one has when it comes to being humble is pride and an unwillingness to die daily in all areas of one's life (cf. 1 Corinthians 15:31).

-Essentially, there are three phases of life on Earth that is known to humans and experienced by all who live a long life.
+Essentially, there are three phases of life on Earth that are known to humans and experienced by all who live a long life.
 The first is maturing.
 The second is maturity itself.
 The third is diminishing maturation.

 The first stage is where each one lays the foundation for maturity through personal experience and personal perception.
-The contrasting perceptions of "self-concept" (how one views oneself) and "self-image" (how one believes others view oneself) are developed unconsciously, even though one is consciously active in making these assessments.
+The contrasting perceptions of self-concept (how one views oneself) and self-image (how one believes others view oneself) are developed unconsciously, even though one is consciously active in making these assessments.

-We can compare human maturation to a tree that ought to reach its full height, proportionally balanced circumference and display its full majesty and beauty, but doesn't.
-Instead, being full of knots, and leaning to one side, its twisted boughs grow horizontally rather than reaching to the heavens.
+We can compare human maturation to a tree that ought to reach its full height, proportionally balanced circumference, and display its full majesty and beauty—but doesn't.
+Instead, being full of knots and leaning to one side, its twisted boughs grow horizontally rather than reaching to the heavens.
 Eventually, the tree is uprooted before its originally intended time.

-When one becomes a Christian, the sanctifying process is often restricted by the attitudinal traits, character flaws, emotional dispositions and self-perceptions (self-concept, self-image and consequential self-esteem) one possesses.
+When one becomes a Christian, the sanctifying process is often restricted by the attitudinal traits, character flaws, emotional dispositions, and self-perceptions (self-concept, self-image, and consequential self-esteem) one possesses.

 Submit yourselves therefore to God.
 Resist the devil and he will flee from you.
 Draw near to God and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you men of double mind.
 (James 4:7–8)